 The above chart illustrates revenues by source and their relationship with one another.
-There was an unrealized gain on investments of \$776,925 that is not reflected on this chart.
+There was an unrealized gain on investments of \$882,203 that is not reflected on this chart.
 This unrealized gain is due to a change in the interest rate compared to the stated rate on the College's investments at year end.
 The College expects to hold these investments to maturity; therefore, it is not expected to incur an unexpected loss or gain on these investments.
-State appropriations represent the largest type of nonoperating revenue.
-Student tuition and fees represent the largest type of perating revenue.
-Federal Grants and Contracts experienced a decrease this year due to the decrease in the HEERF funds.
-Other than these three, all other types of revenue represent about 10% of the total revenue.
+State appropriations represent the largest type of non-operating revenue.
+Student tuition and fees represent the largest type of operating revenue.
+State Grants and Contracts experienced an increase this year due to the increase in the dual enrollment funds.